 What do we do?

+We gather every Sunday at Churchill Memorial Hall on Ladymead Lane in Churchill, North Somerset.
 The meeting formally starts at 11am, but people usually start arriving up to half an hour beforehand to mingle and chat, to catch up over a coffee.
-Rrefreshments are free.
+Refreshments are free – but at this time, please bring your own cup.

 Around 11am Julian will start the meeting with a short prayer and some announcements to remind people of things happening during the week or in other churches and so on.
 Below is a description of some of the things which we do.
 They don’t always happen in the same order, but we will generally include these things in our meeting: